tsotimus/moderatarr/README.md

 # Moderatarr

-Moderatarr is a lightweight TypeScript webhook server that listens to incoming requests from Overseerr and provides intelligent anime detection and automation.
+Moderatarr is a lightweight TypeScript webhook server that listens to incoming requests from Overseerr or Jellyseerr and provides intelligent anime detection and automation.

 ## Features